Abhi4012/yolov4_real_time_object_detecion/README.md

  - *NumPy* - It is a numerical computing library in python. it supports  multi-dimensional arrays and matrices.
 Used this code for array manipulation.
  - *Matplotlib* - Matplotlib is a 2D plotting library for Python.
 Used in this code for displaying images using plt.imshow()
- - *Google Colab* - Google Colab is a cloud-based Jupyter notebook environment provided by Google.
  - *Darknet (YOLOv4):* - YOLOv4 is a  real-time object detection system.
- - *wget* - wget is a utility for downloading files from the web.
-Used in the code to download the pre-trained YOLOv4 weights.
- - *Exception Handling* - For handling errors.